|

 use logins that allow managers to track and report on sales

-to purchase or lease
+to purchase or lease if needed

 so require little counter space (many stores will have multiple

-- Can support multiple
+- They can support

 wireless carrier